 Narcotics to transfers aided Bineesh Kodiyeri built his empire

-New Delhi, Nov 04: The Enforcement Directorate has found that the business built by Bineesh Kodiyeri, the son of Kerala CPI (M) state secretary were allegedly from the proceeds of a narcotics trade and transfer posting of bureaucrats.
+New Delhi, Nov 04: The Enforcement Directorate (ED) has found that the business built by Bineesh Kodiyeri, the son of Kerala CPI (M) state secretary allegedly from the proceeds of a narcotics trade and transfer posting of bureaucrats.

-A lot of information has been in trickling in from the interrogation of Anoop Mohammad, the Bengaluru based drug peddler, who was arrested by the ED.
+A lot of information has been in trickling in from the interrogation of Anoop Mohammad, the Bengaluru-based drug peddler, who was arrested by the ED.

-The agency alleged that he had pumped into a huge amount of funds into the account of drug peddler Anoop Mohammad.
+The agency alleged that he had pumped a huge amount of funds into the account of drug peddler Anoop Mohammad.

 Drug peddler Mohammad was just a benami for Bineesh Kodiyeri: ED